Sean Ingle

 Sean Ingle is a British sports journalist.
 He is currently the chief sports reporter and columnist for The Guardian and The Observer.
 He was previously the newspaper's athletics correspondent and online sports editor.

 Early life and education

 Ingle was born in Luton, UK.
+He is the great-nephew of boxing trainer Brendan Ingle, who trained world champions Naseem Hamed, Johnny Nelson, Junior Witter, Kell Brook and Kid Galahad.
 He was educated at Luton Sixth Form College before graduating from the University of Sheffield with a first-class degree in Political Science and Government in 1997.

 Career

 Ingle began his career in journalism as a sports writer for EMAP in 1998.
 He joined The Guardian a year and a half later in the same capacity until he was promoted to deputy sports editor and then sports editor of the website in 2004.
 He also launched the popular podcast Football Weekly, which was nominated for a Sony award.

 Ingle was posted to Germany to cover the 2006 World Cup for The Guardian.
 In Baden-Baden, while at a restaurant with colleague Jonathan Wilson, he was bitten on the buttocks by a German Shepherd; the dog bit him so hard that he bled.